Th0masLavigne/FEniCSx_GMSH_tutorials/Elastic_Multi_material_Beam/README.md

 #----------------------------------------------------------------------
 ```

-Because the load is important, we increment it so the initial condition helps to reach the solution:
+For stability concerns, we increment the load to reach the solution:

 ```python
 # Load increment